ggwpp/tripla/terraform-parse/terraform_parse_service/README.md

 ## AI Assistant Usage

 I used an AI assistant as a development partner for this project.
-It helped compare the trade-offs between returning raw Terraform content and returning base64-encoded content, update the response shape to `terraform_base64`, revise tests to decode and verify the response, and polish this README.
+It help me to inital setup the project, writing the test-case.

 I reviewed the generated suggestions, made the final design decisions, and verified the implementation with the test suite.